jashkenas/coffeescript/README.md

 ## Installation

-If you have the Node Package Manager installed:
+If you have the node package manager, npm, installed:

 ```shell
 npm install -g coffee-script
 ```

-Leave off the -g if you don't wish to install globally.
+Leave off the `-g` if you don't wish to install globally.
+If you don't wish to use npm:

----

-If you don't wish to use NPM:

 ```shell
 git clone https://github.com/jashkenas/coffee-script.git